 I was recently asked by a curator why I call myself an “Imaginist” artist.
 She asked, “Isn’t all art Imaginist?”

 I started to use the term as an alternative to surrealist, after another curator told me she thought of me as a “female surrealist.”
-I’m intrigued by the characteristics of surrealism, and often get my ideas from dreams, but the juxtapositions in my paintings are more about something passing between people in a given moment, or a feeling about something that has either just happened or is about to.
-And, sometimes, my art is about responding to color, pattern and space, and seeing what comes out of those three things.
+I guess I don’t think of myself in that way.
+I like surrealism, and often get my ideas from dreams, but I think I’m more of an uncooperative realist.

 I am inspired by the paintings of Les Nabis, an art group from the late 19th century which included two of my favorite artists, Paul Gaugin and Felix Vallotton.
 They rejected realism in favor of symbolism, metaphor and personal interpretation, using strong color and flat, simplified forms.
 In this painting by Vallotton the patterns of the room are surrounding the woman, approaching and filling her space, as the words of the book she is reading are filling her attention.

 Other artists that inspire me are the Neue Sachlichkeit, or New Objectivity, German artists of the early 20th century who took figures and colors to another level, adding dark socio-political themes.
 Otto Dix is one of my favorite painters from this group.
 I love the feeling of calm menace in this portrait of a man and his dog.